mobile app bar

 A post shared by Dana White (@danawhite)

-Miocic isn’t walking away empty-handed either.
-The former champ is guaranteed $1M, which could climb to $3M with PPV cuts factored in.
-While Stipe is celebrated as one of the greatest heavyweights, Jones’ legacy, dominance, and a touch of what fans jokingly call “Dana White privilege” have secured him this massive payday.
+Stipe is celebrated as one of the greatest heavyweights.
+However, Jones’ legacy, dominance, and a touch of what fans jokingly call “Dana White privilege“, have secured him this massive payday.

-In the co-main event, Charles Oliveira, the former UFC lightweight champion is set to earn a guaranteed $500K, with total earnings possibly hitting $1M+ if pay-per-view sales reach 800K.
-Michael Chandler will also pocket $500K, with his overall payout potentially reaching $1.5M, including PPV bonuses.
+In the co-main event, Charles Oliveira, the former UFC lightweight champion, is set to earn a guaranteed $500K, with total earnings possibly hitting $1M+ if pay-per-view sales reach 800K.
+Michael Chandler will also pocket $500K, with his overall payout potentially reaching $1.5M, when we factor in PPV bonuses.

-It’s a night that promises fireworks—and big bucks!
-But if Jon Jones doesn’t fight Tom Aspinall if he manages to retain the title, this might be the last of his big money fights.
+It’s a night that promises fireworks — and big bucks.
+But if Jon Jones doesn’t fight Tom Aspinall in case he successfully defends his title against Miocic, this might end up being the last of his big money fights.

-UFC CEO Dana White says there’s only one option for him: a showdown with interim heavyweight champ Tom Aspinall to unify the belt.
-Jones has been vocal about his lack of interest in fighting the Brit, calling him “an assh*le” and preferring a bigger-money fight with UFC light heavyweight champ Alex Pereira instead.
+Jones has been vocal about his lack of interest in fighting the Brit, calling him “an assh*le”.
+He instead prefers a bigger money fight with UFC light heavyweight champ Alex Pereira.

-But White has quickly shut down the idea, saying, “He’s not fighting Pereira.”
-According to the boss, if Jones wants another fight after Miocic, Aspinall is the only matchup that makes sense.
+According to the UFC boss, if Jones wants another fight after Miocic, Aspinall is the only matchup that makes sense.

-Aspinall, who’s been calling for a shot at Jones, earned the interim title with a win over Sergei Pavlovich after Jones’s pectoral injury.
-He then went on to defend it with a knockout win over Curtis Blaydes.
+He then defended the belt with a knockout win over Curtis Blaydes.
 By the laws of combat sports, he is entitled to an undisputed title shot.
-In fact, it should have been him fighting Jones at UFC 309.
+In fact, it should have been Aspinall who was fighting Jones at UFC 309, and not Miocic.

-While Jones may not be sold on the idea yet, White believes that if he wins Saturday and takes a break, he’ll feel that competitive urge again—and money will talk, leading to an Aspinall fight.
+White believes that if Jones wins Saturday and takes a break, he’ll feel that competitive urge again.
+And that the money will talk too, leading to a Jones-Aspinall showdown eventually.

 Post Edited By:Smrutisnat Jena